Professional-grade quantitative equity research, built on public data, available without a $25,000/year Bloomberg terminal.

 Who built it

-Framler is the work of a single independent engineer - Illya Kuznetsov - self-funded through the calibration phase.
-Built solo Feb–May 2026: every factor scorer implemented from the primary paper, every cron, every page, every test.
+Framler is independent quantitative research, led by Illya Kuznetsov - self-funded through the calibration phase.
+Every factor scorer is implemented from its primary paper; every cron, page, and test is built in-house.
 The moat is the engineering, not pedigree.

 No VC capital has been accepted.
 This is deliberate - the only way to maintain the honest pricing and honest timeline described on the pricing page is to not have external runway pressure.